sjtug/SJTUBeamer/README_en.md

 %   miniframes infolines  sidebar*
 %   default    smoothbars split
 %   shadow     tree       smoothtree
-% *siderbar is recommended to be used with max option.

 % \tikzexternalize[prefix=build/]
 % To cache the tikz picture, please uncomment the previous line.